CatHood0/flutter_quill_delta_easy_parser/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/CatHood0/flutter_quill_delta_easy_parser/blob/Main/LICENSE) file for details.
+This project is licensed under the BSD-3-Clause License - see the [LICENSE](https://github.com/CatHood0/flutter_quill_delta_easy_parser/blob/Main/LICENSE) file for details.